Theo2lt/High-Resiliency-Application/README.md

 ## Important Note

 Ensure that AWS credentials are configured on your machine before running Terraform commands.
 Refer to the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for details.

-## Project Name

-**High Resiliency Application**

----

-Feel free to customize this README based on your specific project details and requirements.